Aangemeld als:

 Gates is the benchmark belt drive system globally.
 Getting it specified, sold, and supported correctly requires owning the entire value chain; engineering, spec, production, retail and aftersales.

-At OEM level: I do spec guidance, design engineering consulting, and production setup through full commercialisation.
+At OEM level: I do spec guidance, design engineering consulting, support production setup and full commercialisation.
 Guiding product managers through selection decisions, ensuring implementation quality, and training assembly crews hands-on.
-Result: 8-figure OEM partnerships across France, Spain, and Benelux, with low inherent warranty returns.

 Finalized contract project.
 I managed Niner bikes' European sales, marketing, HRM, and operations.